HomeArticleExplained: Top 3 emerging technologies driving culture of innovation

 1. Seamless Banking

-A new form of internet-enabled banking service that relies on mobile tech has enveloped the Indian banking industry.
+A new form of -enabled banking service that relies on mobile tech has enveloped the Indian banking industry.
 Gone are the times of filling elaborate documents on paper and long queues in banking halls.
 India is highly receptive to new age banking technologies, and it is changing a lot more than how money exchanges hands.

 Advertisement